The role of a PRRC under the MDR

 (d) the reporting obligations referred to in Articles 87 to 91 are fulfilled; NOTE: This refers to Vigilance reporting, i.e. serious incident, field safety corrective action, and incident trend reporting).

-Under the MDR, the responsibility of a PRRC of an authorised representative (who is subject to the same requirements regarding qualification as a PRRC of a manufacturer) consists of ensuring compliance with the requirements applicable to the EU authorised representative, as outlined in Article 11(3) of the MDR.
+These duties apply in fact to a manufacturer’s PRRC.
+For an authorised representative, the PRRC (who is subject to the same qualification requirements as a PRRC of a manufacturer) consists of ensuring compliance with the requirements applicable to the EU authorised representative, as outlined in Article 11(3) of the EU MDR.
+No further clarification or guidance is provided in MDCG 2022-16 relative to the role of an EU authorised representative.

 What are the responsibilities of a PRRC under the IVDR?